-V.L Closing the Loop: The History Department completed 50% of its SLO (Student Learning Outcome) assessments in Fall 2015 (and plans to complete almost all of them by Spring 2016).
-The History Department also plans to further update and assess its PLO (Program Learning Outcome) in Spring 2016 and will continue its departmental equity work.
+V.L Closing the Loop: The History Department completed about 90% of its SLO (Student Learning Outcome) assessments (printed on paper) by Spring 2017 (and plans to complete the rest of them by the end of the 5-year cycle in Spring 2019).
+Approximately 50% of History's SLO assessments have been formally entered into Tracdat, and the remainder will be entered in the future.
+The History Department also plans to further update and assess its PLO (Program Learning Outcome) in Spring 2018 and will continue its departmental equity work.

-Submitted by: Carol Cini History Instructor and Co-Chair
+For 2016-17 Submitted by: Carol Cini

+History Instructor and Co-Chair

-Last Updated: 03/24/2017
+Last Updated: 03/23/2018